|Site Latitude:N51.717412||Height ASL Meters:472m|

 Take-off is located in the field below the car park.
 Access to the field is by way of a gate 50mtrs to the east of the car park.
 No other areas should be used due to the hazards of the road, car park and vehicles.

 Top landing is to the east of the steeper take off site.
-Do not land on Hirwaun Common NE of the car park/viewpoint as access has not been agreed.
+Do not land on Hirwaun Common which is NE of the car park/viewpoint as access has not been agreed (Hirwaun Common is a historical paragliding training site).

 Bottom landing is possible in the rough field adjacent to Tower Colliery.
 The grass is very long, the field is boggy and it has a raised dirt track going through the middle.
 A preflight inspection is advised.